List of tallest buildings in Pittsburgh

 Pittsburgh is the second-largest city in the U.S. state of Pennsylvania, with a metropolitan area population of over 2.3 million as of 2025.
 With over 125 high-rise buildings with a height of at least 115 ft, 34 of which exceed 300 ft (91 m), Pittsburgh's skyline is the second-largest in Pennsylvania, after Philadelphia.
 The tallest building in Pittsburgh is the 64-story U.S. Steel Tower, which rises 841 ft and was completed in 1970.
 It was built as the headquarters of U.S Steel, reflecting Pittsburgh's role in the steel industry, and is the fifth tallest building in Pennsylvania.
-Pittsurgh and Philadelphia make up the vast majority of high-rises in Pennsylvania.
+Pittsburgh and Philadelphia make up the vast majority of high-rises in Pennsylvania.

-The majority of high-rises in Pittsburgh are located in the city's downtown, forming a compact, triangular-shaped skyline bound to the north by the Alleghany River, to the south by the Monongahela River, and to the east by Interstate 579.
+The majority of high-rises in Pittsburgh are located in the city's downtown, forming a compact, triangular-shaped skyline bound to the north by the Allegheny River, to the south by the Monongahela River, and to the east by Interstate 579.
 Pittsburgh's numerous bridges that traverse the two rivers are a common cityscape feature, and are often pictured alongside its skyscrapers.
 Mount Washington is a popular photography spot of the downtown skyline.
 Less than three miles east of downtown is Oakland, containing the city's second major concentration of high-rises, many of which are part of the University of Pittsburgh.
 By far the tallest building in Oakland is the 535 ft (161 m) tall Cathedral of Learning, a Gothic Revival skyscraper that is Pittsburgh's eighth-tallest building and one of the university's main buildings.